jtratner/django-turtle-shell/turtle_shell/README.rst

     <screenshot of form with fields, help text, etc>

 Make your output pydantic models and get nicely structured GraphQL output AND nice tables of data on the page :)

+If you specify pydantic models as output, you'll even get a nice HTML rendering + structured types in GraphQL!

 Overall gist
 ------------